Truss faces clamor to quit amid UK government chaos

 “Nobody has a route plan.
 It’s all sort of hand-to-hand fighting on a day-to-day basis,” he told the BBC on Thursday.
 He said Truss had “about 12 hours” to turn the situation around.

+Truss held a hastily arranged meeting in her 10 Downing St. office with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
+Brady is tasked with assessing whether the prime minister still has the support of Tory members of Parliament.

-Through the morning, a growing number of Conservative members of Parliament called for Truss to step down and end the chaos.
+The prime minister’s spokesman said Truss intended to remain in office.
+But a growing number of Conservative members of Parliament called Thursday for her to step down and end the chaos.

 “It’s time for the prime minister to go,” said lawmaker Miriam Cates.
 Another, Steve Double, said: “She isn’t up to the job, sadly.”